pvdz/preval/tests/cases/object_literal/index_props.md

 # index_props.md

-> Tofix > Index props
+> Object literal > Index props
 >
 > Spread on number is an error

-the index props should resolve to numbers, at least, not strings. i think. does it matter? its cleaner as numbers. if there's no semantic difference, we should try to do that
+Normalize non-ident keys to be computed.

 ## Input